 Samuel was awarded The Outstanding Young Persons of Singapore Award (2009), The Japanese Chamber of Commerce and Industry Singapore Foundation’s Culture Award (2009) and Singapore Institute of Management’s Teaching Excellence Award (2012) for his work in Music and Education.

-In his youth, Samuel was described by the Singapore Business Times as “one of the best Pipa players in Singapore” and was a two-time Pipa champion at Singapore’s National Chinese Music Competition (2000, 2002).
-He has performed in the capacity of soloist and chamber musician in Melbourne, Shanghai, Beijing, Bangkok, Copenhagen, London, Dublin, Mayo, Wales and Vientiane among other cities.
+In his youth, Samuel was described by the Singapore Business Times as “one of the best Pipa players in Singapore” and was a two-time Pipa Champion at Singapore’s National Chinese Music Competition (2000, 2002).
+He has performed internationally and was a featured soloist in Singapore’s National Day Parade (2009), Youth Olympic Games (2010) and the Shanghai World Expo (2010).

 Samuel is also concurrently Adjunct Faculty at University at Buffalo - Singapore Institute of Management (UB-SIM) and Dissertation Supervisor at LASALLE College of the Arts - two posts he has held for over 10 years.
 He also sits on various boards and advisory panels in the Arts, Music and Education.